ABOUT

 Creating Joy & Happiness

-Jariet Olabimpe Oloyé, a born and bred Nigerian-British contemporary jewellery and objects artist.
+Jariet Olabimpe Oloyé; a born and bred Nigerian-British contemporary jewellery and objects artist.
 Her work is rooted in culture, heritage, and history.

-Jariet inspiration to weave came from her childhood lived experience in the midst of Yoruba community artisans in Nigeria, where many were engaged in different crafts, utilizing locally sourced natural materials and narrating spoken traditional stories, being passed from one generation to the next.
+Jariet inspiration to weave came from her childhood lived experience in the midst of Yoruba community of artisans in Nigeria, where many were engaged in different crafts, utilizing locally sourced natural materials and narrating spoken traditional stories, being passed from one generation to the next.
 Jariet was thoroughly inspired to be a creative that brings joy and happiness through materials, processes, and Storytelling.

-Jariet contemporary sculptural hand woven pieces are abstract faces of people in groups telling stories of community and places.
-Each piece is crafted individually by hand, using traditional craft skills of weaving and silversmithing.
+Each of her jewellery pieces is a wearable art, with a view to how they look on the body and the owner’s display cabinet.
+Crafted individually by hand, using traditional craft skills of weaving and silversmithing.
 Special attention is given to the shape, form, scale, depth, unity, rhythm, and texture, examining the relationship between touch, memory, and craftsmanship.

 Fusion of Glass & Metal Alloy